 Northern Qi Dynasty

 Tall thin slab slightly rounded at top.
 Dark limestone weathered a golden brown.
 Both obverse and reverse are in three registers with niches containing Buddhas and bodhisattvas.
-Inscription on obverse gives date: "6th year of Wu Ping of the Chi Dynasty" (May 3, 575 A.D.)
-Obverse shows Tushita Heaven at the top with Maitreya flanked by monks and bodhisattvas and Shakyamuni and Prabuhtaratna Buddha in a small stupa above.
+The inscription on obverse gives the date as, "6th year of the Wuping period of the [Northern] Qi Dynasty, fourth moon, eighth day", which corresponds to May 3, 575 CE.
+The obverse shows Tushita Heaven at the top with Maitreya flanked by monks and bodhisattvas, and Shakyamuni and Prabuhtaratna Buddha in a small stupa above.
 The scene in the middle depicts a Buddha and a crowned bodhisattva with monks and bodhisattvas on either side.
 Between them stands a Buddha.
 Below this is a crowned bodhisattva underneath two trees flanked by monks, bodhisattvas, and pratyekabuddhas.
 The reverse side depicts Sukhavati, Amitabha Buddha's paradise, at the top, with reborn souls appearing in the foliage above the Buddha.
-In the center Vimalakirti, a Buddhist layman, holds a fan as he debates with Manjusri, the Bodhisattva of Wisdom amid a group of seated monks.
-Below this is a scene from the Lotus Sutra, a fundamental text of Mahayana Buddhism, showing Prabhutaratna and Sakyamuni Buddhas preaching together side by side.
-The sides of the stela show eight buddhas, a standing maitreya (with crown) and standing shakyamuni buddha with six ancient Buddhas beneath them (three on each side).
+In the center, Vimalakirti, a Buddhist layman, holds a fan as he debates with Manjusri, the Bodhisattva of Wisdom amid a group of seated monks.
+Below this is a scene from the Lotus Sutra showing Prabhutaratna and Sakyamuni Buddhas preaching together side by side.
+The sides of the stela show eight buddhas, a standing Maitreya (with crown) and standing Shakyamuni buddha with six Buddhas of the Past beneath them (three on each side).
 Probably from the Xiangtangshan caves in Hebei province.

 Purchased from H. Kevorkian

 Chinese Halls (1941 - 1966)